bikashmishra/MLAlgorithm/README.md

 These are implementations of some Machine Learning Algorithms which are intended to be used as stand alone libraries.
 This is a work in progress.

-The eventual goal is to utilize the MapReduce paradigm to efficiently solve these Machine Learning algorithms.
-This will be done in Python via Hadoop streaming.
+The eventual goal is to utilize the MapReduce paradigm to efficiently solve these Machine Learning algorithms in parallel.

 Below is the list of algorithms implemented (or under implementation) thus far.